CPC26 Workshops | Friday 29 May 2026

 Join advanced practice pharmacist Debbie Rigby and Lung Foundation Australia nurse educators in this hands-on interactive workshop.
 Each participant receives a box containing all the placebo devices and accompanying Lung Foundation Australia resources.

 This workshop will explore the concept of person-centred care through a collaborative, hands-on approach to medication management.
-Suitable for newly credentialed or credentialing pharmacists and experienced consultant pharmacists wanting to explore new roles in a range of multidisciplinary settings.
-Participants will be divided into groups, each tasked with tailoring recommendations from a generic medication list to suit a specific patient demographic, such as those in residential aged care, group home care, within an Aboriginal health service, or transitioning from hospital care.
-Through guided discussion, participants will identify key patient features, unmet therapeutic goals, and focus areas for medication reviews, ensuring recommendations are relevant to the individual’s needs.
-Participants will also discuss how to review the individual’s immunisation status, identify relevant co-morbidities for consideration, eligibility for subsidised vs self-funded immunisation, and how to facilitate immunisation in specific settings.
+Suitable for newly credentialed (or credentialing) pharmacists and experienced consultant pharmacists wanting to explore new roles for consultant pharmacists in a range of multidisciplinary settings.
+Participants will be divided into groups, each tasked with tailoring their recommendations from one medication list to suit specific patients based on their individual preferences, needs and values and the clinical context in which they are seen.
+Through guided discussion, participants will identify key patient features, unmet therapeutic goals, and focus areas for the medication review, ensuring recommendations are relevant to the individual’s needs.
+It will focus on communication strategies, shared decision-making, and improving patient outcomes through a more holistic and collaborative model of care.